What is the best deep dish pizza joint in Chicago?

 She was a little saucy.
 She was smoldering hot.
 She had me salivating as she propped herself on the table before me, daring me to dive in.

 The sheer thickness of it was a little…intimidating.
-But I could handle her, I knew I could.
+But I could handle it, I knew I could.
 Or so I wanted to pretend at least as I put the first bite in my mouth.

 Savory.
 Cheesy.
 Zesty.
 And the meats were smoky.